Census Data: Decennial Census

 Aggregated Data

-I am in a hurry: Social Explorer
+For researchers in a hurry:

 • What can you get - Social Explorer contains variable summaries from every census from 1790 (there are other data resources available as well)

 • What works well - Social Explorer has a relatively easy interface and table builder for creating data extracts.
-There is also a map based data browse interface for data exploration and simple map making.
+There is also a map-based data browse interface for data exploration and simple map making.

 • What works well - Contains cross tabs and pre-made tables of popular variables.
 Free for all to use.